How To

 Standout feature: Real-time team collaboration.
 If you want to run a card sort as a live workshop exercise with participants and stakeholders in the same virtual room, Miro is unmatched.
 The facilitation experience is excellent.

 Biggest drawback: No automated analysis whatsoever.
 Every card sort on Miro is a manual process.
 You place sticky notes, participants drag them around, and then you count and categorize the results yourself.
 There are no similarity matrices, no dendrograms, no agreement scores.
 For a study with 5 participants, this is manageable.
-For 30 participants, it is a significant time investment.
+For 30 participants, it's a significant time investment.

 Best for: Facilitated workshops with small groups where collaboration matters more than statistical analysis.